-Requirement: The name must be a valid SAS name that is less than or equal to ten characters.
+Requirement: The name must be a valid SAS name that is ten characters or fewer.
 For more information about valid SAS names, see the topic on rules for words and names in SAS 9.2 Language Reference: Concepts.

-Interaction: Only the EM\ output variables are published as Teradata scoring functions.
-For more information on the EM\ output variables, see "Fixed Variable Names" on page 13 and "Scoring Function Names" on page 27.
+Interaction: Only the EM output variables are published as Teradata scoring functions.
+For more information about the EM output variables, see "Fixed Variable Names" on page 13 and "Scoring Function Names" on page 27.